lcordenod/42_www_camagru/README.md

 #### Montage review link

 As described above, user can review a specific montage in details, depending on whether the montage belongs to the user or not, he will have the option to delete it.
+When deleting his account, all user data and interactions will be removed from DB.

 ![Montage link review](https://user-images.githubusercontent.com/45239771/62546484-d9641a00-b863-11e9-907b-d2f07dcfae94.png)
 <p align=center><i>Montage link review</i></p>